 Authors often want sales but hate selling.
 Here's a tip that can help authors get in the right mindset: Pretend you're going to be a contestant on "Shark Tank."

 While logic would dictate that hiring an influencer that has a huge following would be a good investment, that's not always true.
 Learn more about working with micro-influencers, experts and personalities that have hundreds of followers, not millions.

 It's been billed as an audio social network.
 But is it really the future of social media--or podcasting--or neither?
 Here's my HearMeOut app review of using it on my iPhone in the real world.

 Now that Amazon's Createspace no longer offers book formatting or book layout, self-published authors will have to look elsewhere for these services.
 Find out what you need to know when buying.

 Notifications—the pings, dings, and pop-up alerts—that appear on your smartphone could be running or ruining or life as a small business owner.
 Discover social media tips for dealing with them.

 A thought leader is someone who influences a community, network, industry, or the public because of his or her expertise, knowledge, and experience in a particular field.
 But what does that mean?

 Self-publishing companies may say they'll help you with book marketing or promotion.
 But what does that mean?
 I'll tell you what you need to know when figuring out if their services are worth it.

-Ad-free blog sites sound really great in theory.
-Bloggers can get paid for their content without income from advertising that annoys readers.
-But there are significant challenges to this blog model.
+Ad-free blog sites sound great in theory.
+Bloggers can get paid for their content without income from ads that annoy readers.
+But there are significant challenges to this model.